Reverse chronology: Literature

 The epic poem Aeneid, written by Virgil in the 1st century BC, uses reverse chronology within scenes.
-In "The Three Apples", a murder mystery in the One Thousand and One Nights, the middle part of the story shows a flashback of events leading up to the discovery of a dead body at the beginning of the story.
+Polish novelist Boleslaw Prus uses this technique in a short episode of The Doll (1890) when the entire life of one of the protagonists, Ignacy Rzecki, is rolling back in the front of his eyes, from the current moment back to his childhood, while he is dying.
 The action of W. R. Burnett's novel, Goodbye to the Past (1934), moves continually from 1929 to 1873.
 The Long View (1956) by Elizabeth Jane Howard describes a marriage in reverse chronology from 1950s London back to its beginning in 1926.
 Edward Lewis Wallant uses flashbacks in reverse chronology in The Human Season (1960).
 The novel Christopher Homm (1965), by C. H. Sisson, is also told in reverse chronology.

 Philip K. Dick, in his 1967 novel Counter-Clock World, describes a future in which time has started to move in reverse, resulting in the dead reviving in their own graves ("old-birth"), living their lives in reverse, eventually ending in returning to the womb, and splitting into an egg and a sperm during copulation between a recipient woman and a man.
 The novel was expanded from Dick's short story "Your Appointment Will Be Yesterday", first published in the August 1966 edition of Amazing Stories.

 Iain Banks's novel Use of Weapons (1990) interweaves two parallel stories, one told in standard chronology and one in reverse, both concluding at a critical moment in the main character's life.

 Martin Amis's 1991 novel Time's Arrow tells the story of a man who, it seems, brings dead people to life.
 Eventually it is revealed that the story is being seen backwards, and he was a doctor at Auschwitz who brought death to live people.
 He escaped to the United States, and the novel starts with his death and ends with his birth.
 Amis writes in the Afterword that he had a "certain paragraph" from Kurt Vonnegut's Slaughterhouse Five (1969) in mind.
 As he waits to be taken by aliens to the planet Tralfamadore, the protagonist, Billy Pilgrim, watches a war movie backwards.
 American planes full of holes fly backwards as German planes suck bullets from them; bombers take their bombs back to base where they are returned to the States, reduced to ore and buried.
 The American fliers became high school kids again, and, Billy guesses, Hitler ultimately returns to babyhood.